Xin Zhilei

-Xin Zhilei (辛芷蕾 (Xīn Zhǐlěi)), born Xin Lei (辛蕾 (Xīn Lěi)), is a Chinese actress.
+Xin Zhilei (辛芷蕾 (Xīn Zhǐlěi); born Xin Lei [辛蕾 (Xīn Lěi)] on April 8, 1986) is a Chinese actress.
 She is known for her roles in the television series Ruyi's Royal Love in the Palace (2018), Joy of Life (2019), and Blossoms Shanghai (2023).
 Her notable films include Crosscurrent (2016), Brotherhood of Blades II: The Infernal Battlefield (2017), and The Sun Rises on Us All (2025), for which she won the Volpi Cup for Best Actress at the 82nd Venice International Film Festival.

 Early life

 Xin was born into a modest family in Hegang, Heilongjiang, where both of her parents suffered from poor health.
-She was originally given the name Xin Rui (辛蕊) by her mother, but when registering her on the hukou, her mother forgot how to write the character Rui and instead changed it to Lei.
+She was originally given the name Xin Rui (辛蕊 (Xīn Ruǐ)) by her mother, but when registering her on the hukou, her mother forgot how to write the character Rui and instead changed it to Lei.
 Xin started cooking and helped care for her younger brother and sister since the age of six.
 While she studied fashion design at Harbin Huade University, her father became paralyzed, and Xin took on part-time jobs to support the household.
 Her father remained paralyzed for five years before his death.